 - Can be passed on to your heirs if you don’t spend it all

 - You could withdraw it all, leaving you with nothing before you die

-- You may be afraid to withdraw anything, worried you may exhaust it quickly (read more about this issue here)
+- May be afraid to withdraw anything, worried you may exhaust it quickly

 - You have to be comfortable managing (or having someone else manage) the money